debops/debops/docs/ansible/roles/debops.mariadb/getting-started.rst

 part of the account.

-If you want to use tunneled connection to a MariaDB server, you can use debops.stunnel_ Ansible role to configure a SSL tunnel, although it might be more complex than using a VPN network.
+If you want to use tunneled connection to a MariaDB server, you can use :ref:`debops.stunnel` Ansible role to configure a SSL tunnel, although it might be more complex than using a VPN network.

 Example inventory